How to Paint a Ceiling, Toronto Painter''s DIY Guide

 What do you actually need to paint a ceiling?

-A typical Toronto bedroom ceiling needs about $150 in supplies if you're starting from zero, or $40 if you already own the basics (Toronto retailer pricing, 2026).
-Skip the cheap kit at the hardware store.
+A typical Toronto bedroom ceiling takes about $40 to $80 CAD in material if you already own the tools, or $150 to $350 starting from zero (Toronto retailer pricing, 2026).
+Skip the cheap hardware-store kit.
 Bad rollers and trays are the second-fastest path to a botched ceiling, right after skipping prep.

 Paint and primer

-• One gallon covers roughly 350 to 400 sq ft on smooth drywall, 20% less on textured ceilings (Sherwin-Williams Paint Calculator, 2025).
+• Coverage math.
+One gallon covers roughly 350 to 400 sq ft on smooth drywall, 20% less on textured ceilings (Sherwin-Williams Paint Calculator, 2025).

 Tools

 • 9-inch roller frame with a 13mm or 15mm nap roller cover.
-(Roughly 1/2 to 5/8 inch.)
 Use 13mm for smooth drywall, 15mm for any texture or older Toronto plaster.
-Anything shorter leaves a stippled, uneven look.

 • 4 to 6 foot extension pole.
 Non-negotiable.
 The single biggest difference between a sore weekend and a ruined back.